-Shareholder Proposals for the 2016 Annual Meeting
+Shareholder Proposals for the 2017 Annual Meeting

-Shareholder proposals intended to be presented at the 2016 Annual Meeting of Shareholders must be received at Rand's offices not later than November 21, 2015 to be considered for inclusion in Rand's proxy statement and form of proxy for that meeting.
+Shareholder proposals intended to be presented at the 2017 Annual Meeting of Shareholders must be received at Rand's offices not later than November 21, 2016 to be considered for inclusion in Rand's proxy statement and form of proxy for that meeting.
+Any business proposed by a Shareholder to be brought before the 2017 Annual Meeting of Shareholders, but which will not be included in Rand's proxy statement and form of proxy for that meeting must be received at Rand's offices not later than February 4, 2017.

-March 20, 2015
+March 17, 2016